tyzhang97/transbrain/docs/source/general_use.rst

 General Usage
 ===============

 - Here is a brief demonstration on how to use TransBrain.
-Before getting started, please `install <./Installation.rst>`_ TransBrain and run ``test_transbrain.py`` to ensure successful installation.
+Before getting started, please `install <./installation.rst>`_ TransBrain and run ``test_transbrain.py`` to ensure successful installation.
+- Refer to this `basic usage notebook <./tests/basic_usage.ipynb>`_ for a quick introduction to TransBrain's mapping workflow.
 - Please see detailed documentation in :ref:`API` and :ref:`tutorial-section`.

 ~~~~